pbiggar/phc/doc/manual/treetutorial2.rst

 -------------

 We are interested in all function calls to :func:`mysql_connect`.
-Let us have a look at the precise definition of a function call according to the <xref linkend="grammar">:
+Let us have a look at the precise definition of a function call according to the :ref:`grammar`:

 .. sourcecode:: haskell